ColinLittleSD/SNZY/README.md

 * Remove Stocks from Portfolio - api/StockPortfolio/RemovePortfolioStocks/{id}
 * Remove ETFs from Portfolio - api/ETFPortfolio/RemovePortfolioETFs/{id}

+#### The Console
+The console is pretty straight forward!
+Play around with it to discover the services it provides.
+You can type in any ticker for a stock or ETF to get the prices and details.
+This will allow you to see real time data, the important information for a trader.
 ### Future Plans
 We would like to expand the functionality of the console, by allowing the user to have more power to control their portfolio.
 Using parameters, buy/hold/sell suggestions can be added for each ticker searched.